 - Flour Sack Tea Towels

-The Martha Stewart Iron-On is amazing!
+The Iron on vinyl is amazing!
 It comes is soooo many colours, including traditional reds and pinks if you love those for Valentine’s Day!
 I loved the idea of using an unexpected metallic colour (& I knew it would match my kitchen!).
 I love this vinyl because it goes on easily, weeds easily, and lasts for ages – I’m talking more than 50 washes!
 It’s great stuff.

 Here’s how I applied the Iron-On to my tea towel (from top left to bottom right):